nixos-asia/website/en/nixify-haskell-01.md

 > - [NixOS Wiki on Overlays](https://nixos.wiki/wiki/Overlays)
 > - [Overlay implementation in fixed-points.nix](https://github.com/NixOS/nixpkgs/blob/master/lib/fixed-points.nix)>

-Using the overlay system, you can *extend* the `pkgs.haskellPackages` (or any) package set, to either add new packages or override existing ones.
-The package set exposes a function called `extend` for this purpose.
+Overlays allow you to _extend_ package sets like `pkgs.haskellPackages`, either adding new packages or overriding existing ones.
+The package set exposes an `extend` function for this purpose.

 In the repl session below, we extend the default Haskell package set to override the `shower` package to be built from the Git repo instead:

 ```nix
 nix-repl> :b pkgs.haskellPackages.shower